underdogio/eslint-config-underdog/README.md

 ### ES6

-If you would like to use ES6, extend from the `ES6` config:
+If you would like to use ES6 or JSX, extend from the `ES6` config:

 ```
 {